elialgranti/geoswitch/readme.txt

 `
 [geoswitch]
-[geoswitch_case city=”paris”]You are in Paris![/geoswitch_case]
+[geoswitch_case city="paris"]You are in Paris![/geoswitch_case]
 [/geoswitch]
 `

-Will display “You are in Paris!” to any user with an IP location in a city named Paris, e.g Paris, France or Paris, Texas, USA.
+Will display "You are in Paris!" to any user with an IP location in a city named Paris, e.g Paris, France or Paris, Texas, USA.
 A `[geoswitch_case]` shortcode without any attributes always matches and can be used as the last condition in a conditional block to show default content.
 Content between [geoswitch_case] blocks can contain any markup including any other shortcodes,  but conditional blocks should